SovereignCloudStack/website/_i18n/en/_posts/blog/2023-09-05-progress-openstack-cli-with-federation.md

 ---

-As reported in a previous blog article about the [plans regarding OpenID Connect federation that came up from tje SCS hackathon in Cologne](https://scs.community/2023/01/05/sig-iam-openstack-cli-with-federation/), the IAM part of the SCS project decided to work on adding support for the [OAuth 2.0 Device Authorization Grant](https://www.rfc-editor.org/rfc/rfc8628) to OpenStack Keystone.
+As reported in a previous blog article about the [plans regarding OpenID Connect federation that came up from the SCS hackathon in Cologne](https://scs.community/2023/01/05/sig-iam-openstack-cli-with-federation/), the IAM part of the SCS project decided to work on adding support for the [OAuth 2.0 Device Authorization Grant](https://www.rfc-editor.org/rfc/rfc8628) to OpenStack Keystone.